mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ## Research Questions - May 2023

-- What pedagogical resources are available to support novices learning coding, particularly in game making contexts?
+- What pedagogical tools and processes are available to support novices overcome barriers to game coding and design in game making contexts?
 <!-- - What pedagogical factors are significant to support novices learning coding, particularly in game making contexts? -->
 - How can learners build agency in an evolving community of game makers?
 - How can game design patterns support the development of coding practices with novices?